Overview

 Career Background

-Dr Nadjad completed his Ph.D. in the National University of Singapore under the supervision of Prof Jackie Ying.
-He joined the A*STAR spin-off Cellbae Pte Ltd first as a Research Director winning a competitive Singapore Food Agency (SFA) Agriculture Productivity Fund R&D Grant ($691,263) as PI looking at multiplexed detection of poultry production diseases.
-Then, as Product Development and Operations Director, he led the design to validation and manufacturing of molecular PCR kits covering the whole suite of activities from research to market.
+Dr. Nadjad completed his PhD in the National University of Singapore under the supervision of Prof Jackie Ying.
+He was appointed as the Research Director of A*STAR spin-off, Cellbae Pte Ltd, winning a competitive Singapore Food Agency (SFA) Agriculture Productivity Fund R&D Grant ($691,263) as the Principal Investigator researching multiplexed detection of poultry production diseases.
+He then followed on as Product Development and Operations Director, where he led design, validation and manufacturing of molecular PCR kits, overseeing the whole suite of activities from research to market.
 He also led a successful clinical trial validation for lateral flow assay.
 Cellbae also provided molecular testing services for the surveillance of aquatic animals in the whole of Singapore.
 He led the team in the first identification of Tilapia Lake Virus (TiLV) in Singapore following an episode of significant fishkill affecting farms.
 Dr Nadjad has been awarded the Public Service Medal by the Republic of Singapore.

 Awards & Accreditations